US isolated as trade outrage roils G7 ministerial meet - Journal du Cameroun

-Washington’s main allies delivered a unified message of shock and dismay at a Group of Seven ministerial meeting Saturday, urging US President Donald Trump to rescind punishing metal tariffs that took effect Friday.
+Washington’s main allies delivered a unified message of shock and dismay at a Group of Seven ministerial meeting on Saturday, urging US President Donald Trump to rescind punishing metal tariffs.

+The lack of common ground meant the dispute would continue into next week’s G7 summit in Quebec, Canada, where Trump is expected to face other heads of state as the global economy verges on outright trade conflict.

+At this snow-capped mountain resort north of Vancouver, British Columbia, US Treasury Secretary Steven Mnuchin was the odd man out.

-Mnuchin, however, downplayed the disagreements and said the United States remained committed to the G7 process.
+Mnuchin, however, downplayed the disagreements and said the United States was committed to the G7 process.

-Canadian Finance Minister Bill Morneau announced the host government and five others had urged Mnuchin to express their “unanimous concern and disappointment” to the White House over new US tariffs.
+Announcing the meeting’s close, Canadian Finance Minister Bill Morneau said the host government and five others had urged Mnuchin to relay their “unanimous concern and disappointment.”

+“We said that we were collectively hoping that he would bring the message back of regret and disappointment at the American actions and concern that they are not constructive,” said Morneau.

 French Finance Minister Bruno Le Maire also expressed France’s outrage as the meetings ended.